(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Common faces of the Quantum and Classical Correlation sets

 and $I_{2^{m_a+m_b}}$ is a column vector with $2^{m_a+m_b}$ rows and all entries equal to one and $\odot$ is the Hadamard product.
 Then $R$ forms the boundary of the local set which the quantum set saturates to.
 In such a case, the subset $R=\{v_1,...,v_{|R|}\}$ is said to be in general position. \end{theorem}

-We utilise Theorem \ref{thm:Laurent} to construct a class of low-dimensional faces of the set of classical correlations that also serves as the boundary of the quantum set.
+We utilize Theorem \ref{thm:Laurent} to construct a class of low-dimensional faces of the set of classical correlations that also serves as the boundary of the quantum set.
 In this respect, we recover the class of games discovered by Linden et al. in \cite{linden2007quantum} for the special case that $m_a = m_b = 2^k$ for $k \geq 2$.
+To do that, we first show that the set of vectors satisfying the conditions in Theorem~\ref{thm:Laurent} are unique in the following sense: